xapian/xapian/xapian-applications/omega/docs/overview.rst

   .tif, .tiff, .pbm, .gif, .ppm, .pgm) if libtesseract is available
 * AppleWorks/ClarisWorks documents (.cwk) if libmwaw is available
 * Apple PICT files (.pict, .pct, .pic) if libmwaw is available
+* Any format LibreOffice supports reading if LibreOffice is available.
+This is implemented via the ``omindex_libreofficekit`` worker.
+No MIME types are mapped to this worker by default because converting using it tends to be rather slow and we have alternative filters for supporting most of these formats.
+The advantages of using LibreOffice are that it may successfully handle more files of some types than other filters (e.g. it handles "small-block" ``.doc`` files whereas antiword doesn't) and it may extract more metadata (e.g. with antiword you only get file extension, MIME type and last modified).
+Enable use with ``--worker`` as documented below.

 If you have additional extensions that represent one of these types, you can add an additional MIME mapping using the ``--mime-type`` option.
 For